 In early November, a group of new students began to arrive in our college.
-They’re mostly Europeans and apparently they’re also Swiss, although there were some Japanese too.
-But unlike the previous batch of Swiss students, they’re French Swiss.
+Most of them were Europeans, and surprisingly they’re also Swiss.
+Unlike the previous batch of Swiss students, they’re French Swiss.
 This is the first time I get to know the French Swiss.
 At a brief glance, they looked slightly different to the Germans.
 Their appearance has slight Latino appearance, typical of French people.
+Other than Swiss French, there were also some Japanese and Indonesian students among the new students.

 Some of the French Swiss also joined my class.
 The first one is Anouchka (I can’t recall her full name).
 She was a blonde haired and freckled Swiss girl in her mid or late 20s from Geneva.
 Her profession is quite unusual for a landlocked country like Switzerland: a diving instructor!
 She had worked in that profession for around 4 years, aside of working as swimming instructor.
 Her boyfriend also studied in the college, although in another class.
 The other one is Pierre*.
 He was a handsome looking guy in his early 20s, from Lausanne.
 Back home in Switzerland, he worked as a shopkeeper in one sport shop in the town.
 He is like your typical French gentleman like what you see in romantic French movie.
 Indeed he was later grown close and intimate with Keiko* (the Japanese canteen employee that I normally mingled with in after class hours).